 In the course of my career as a feeding specialist (25+ years), I’ve always had a hard time finding a safe straw for teaching straw drinking to babies and toddlers.
 Below I have outlined four obstacles I found with straws, and then I explain why the design of the ezpz Mini Cup + Straw Training System is different.

 1. Straw Length: Most feeding therapists cut a regular straw in half when teaching straw drinking.
 Why?
 Because a shorter straw is easier (and safer) for children to drink from than a long one.
-Using a long straw can be concerning, as the child has to suck and hold their breath for a lengthier period of time.
-Holding their breath while learning to suck can be developmentally difficult for a young baby or toddler.
+Using a long straw can be concerning, as the child has to suck and hold their breath for a longer period of time.
+Holding their breath while learning to suck can be developmentally difficult for a baby or toddler.
 And drinking from a long straw can cause them to swallow liquids very quickly, which may be hard for them to manage.
 The ill-coordination of this process can lead to coughing, gagging, liquid coming out the mouth (or nose) and possible choking.
 This is why one of the safety features of the Mini Straw is a short length.

 - Short Length: The Mini Straw helps a child’s ‘suck-swallow-breathe synchrony’ because it takes less strength and coordination for them to suck liquid from a shorter straw.
 This also encourages nose breathing, which makes straw drinking more graceful and smooth.

 2. Straw Placement: When teaching straw drinking, I also found it hard to teach babies and toddlers where to place their lips on the straw.
-Most of the children I worked with would put the straw too far into their mouth, making a suckling motion (similar to drinking from a Sippy cup, which is an immature swallow pattern that we want to avoid).
+Most of the children I worked with would put the straw too far into their mouth and make a suckling motion (similar to drinking from a Sippy cup, which is an immature swallow pattern that we want to avoid).
 When designing the ezpz Mini Straw, I wanted children to have some tactile input to help them with mouth placement.
 The ezpz Mini Straw has sensory support that contributes to the safety of straw drinking.

 - Sensory Support: The Mini Straw’s sensory bumps provide tactile awareness to keep lips at the tip of the straw.
 Proper lip placement will decrease tongue suckling and activate lip rounding + tongue elevation for a mature swallow pattern.